ivkos/Pushbullet-for-PHP/README.md

 * PHP >= 5.2.0
 * cURL library for PHP
 * Your Pushbullet API key (get it here: https://www.pushbullet.com/account)
-* PHP for Windows users: if you are getting SSL certificate errors, see issue #25
+* PHP for Windows users: you can set a cacert.pem path as the second argument for the constructor or use setCaInfoPath (see examples)

 ## Install